 Market risk is the risk of financial loss from adverse movements in the value of assets owing to market factors, including changes in interest and foreign exchange rates, as well as movements in the spread of credit instruments to corresponding government bonds.
-The FRC approves all policies and metrics associated with the evaluation of market risk exposures.
+The FRC approves all policies and metrics associated with the evaluation of market risk exposures, and the Head Office's Board approves the ALM and Corporate Investment Policy and Fund Mandates for the Branch, which collectively facilitates the Head Office's Investment Committee and Investment Department's management of the relevant market or investment risks.